“Create an environment where getting help and discussing suicide is something we do before a life is lost and not after.”

 Shanee Epstein, an educator for over 40 years, will work with you to create a program for your community.

-Exhibits, talks, and screenings can be adapted to fit your programming needs.
+Screenings and discussions can be adapted to fit your programming needs.
 Please fill out our contact form below, and we will connect with you to determine which of our offerings will best serve your needs.

 All funds raised support our suicide education programs.